-We, as Early Years Practitioners, class healthy eating as eating from our five main food groups; fruit and vegetables, carbohydrates, dairy, pulses, fish, eggs and meat, fats, sugar and water.
+As Early Years Practitioners, we define healthy eating as encompassing the five main food groups: fruits and vegetables, carbohydrates, dairy, pulses, fish, eggs, and meat, fats, sugar, and water.

 Establishing healthy eating habits from a young age is crucial for children’s overall well-being and development.
 By introducing children to a variety of nutritious foods early on, we can shape their preferences and instil healthy behaviours that contribute to a diverse and nutrient-rich diet.

 Early years settings play a vital role in shaping children’s food preferences and eating habits.
 We recognize that exposing children to a wide range of foods at a young age increases their acceptance of new flavours and textures.
 By offering a diverse diet, rich in nutrients, vitamins, and minerals, we lay the foundation for a healthy and happy child.
 At The Old Station Nursery, we prioritize nutritious meals prepared from scratch, using fresh ingredients and organic vegetables whenever possible.
 Our Nursery Cooks follow the guidelines set by the Schools Food Trust, ensuring that mealtimes are not only nutritious but also enjoyable for children.

 Involving Children in the Journey of Healthy Eating

 As children explore the wonders of food, it is essential to involve them in the process of meal preparation.
 Even young children can participate by helping to choose recipes, selecting healthy ingredients, or simply observing and absorbing the cooking experience.
 Engaging children in this way makes the entire mealtime experience more enjoyable and encourages them to develop a positive relationship with food.

 Five Fruits and Vegetables a Day: Simple and Nutritious